rca/GPGMail/README.markdown

 Build
 -----

-Building is as easy a make command.
+Building is as easy as a make command.

 ### Clone the repository